tlorans/ClimateRisks/docs/source/climate_investing/climateinvesting.md

-# Part 1: Climate Investing
+# Part 1: Climate Investing in Equity Markets

 Climate risks is a hot topic in Finance, from regulators requirements for climate risks stress tests to investors appetite for climate investing.
 As a future sustainable finance analyst, you will be asked for guidances on climate risks integration strategies.